nxskok/pasias/docs/03-data-summaries.md

 the distinct values, whether they are numbers, text or factor levels.

 Any of these graphs or summaries will help you answer the question, in the same way.
-The ultimate issue here is ``something that will get the job done'': it doesn't matter so much what.
+The ultimate issue here is "something that will get the job done": it doesn't matter so much what.

 In R, `NA` means "missing".
 When you try to compute something containing a missing value, the answer is usually missing (since you